Go to main content

 Madagascar

-Madagascar is one of the world’s poorest countries.
+Madagascar is one of the world’s poorest countries; it is also one of the most exposed to the consequences of climate change.
 People with disabilities often live in extremely challenging circumstances.

 Actions in process

-HI runs various projects, always placing people with disabilities and vulnerable people at the centre of its activities.
-For example, the programme is engaged in developing an "education-training" continuum to ensure that children and young people with disabilities have the same opportunities to pursue educational and learning pathways as everyone else.
+The team runs various projects, always placing people with disabilities and vulnerable people at the centre of its activities.
+For example, the programme is engaged in developing an "education-training" continuum to strengthen equal opportunities for children and young people with disabilities to succeed along their educational and learning pathways.

-HI Madagascar contributes to the emergency humanitarian response, with a focus on adapting the behaviours of vulnerable people affected by the Covid_19 pandemic, while strengthening their response capacity, preparedness and economic and psychological resilience.
-HI is also building capacity to prepare for and respond to climate hazards through an integrated and inclusive multi-sectoral approach, and supporting vulnerable families affected by the current drought with food aid and stimulation therapy to prevent disabilities in children suffering from acute and severe malnutrition.
+HI is also building capacity to prepare for and respond to climate hazards through an integrated and inclusive multisector approach.
+Teams are also supporting vulnerable families affected by the current drought with food aid and stimulation therapy to prevent disabilities in children suffering from acute and severe malnutrition.

 Situation of the country

-Madagascar is still one of the poorest countries in the world, with 81% of its population still living below the internationally recognised poverty line of US$1.90/day.
+Madagascar remains one of the poorest countries in the world, with 81% of the population still living below the internationally recognised poverty line of US$1.90/day.

 It is the fourth poorest country in the world in terms of per capita wealth and is currently facing a situation of food insecurity due to climate change and prolonged drought.
-1.64 million people were acutely food insecure and 309,000 children acutely malnourished in 2022.
+1.64 million people are acutely food insecure and 309,000 children were acutely malnourished in 2022.

-The fallout from the conflict in Ukraine, the third wave of the COVID-19 pandemic and extreme weather events in 2022 have led to a slowdown in growth.
+The fallout from the conflict in Ukraine, the multiple waves of the COVID-19 pandemic and extreme weather events in 2022 and 2023 have led to a slowdown in growth.
 Unemployment remains high and the situation of people with disabilities is particularly difficult.
-They experience significant discrimination in their communities.
+They are strongly discriminated against in their communities.
 Marginalised, their economic and social inclusion remains complicated.
-Mental disorders are particularly taboo on the island.
+Intellectual disability is particularly taboo on the island.

 Map of Humanity & Inclusion's interventions in Madagascar